Yami Sukehiro: In Black Clover

-Before the present-day story, Yami was the son of a fishermen family in the Land of the Sun who was shipwrecked in the Clover Kingdom, where he was discriminated against for being a foreigner and having dark magic.
+Prior to the events of the series, Yami Sukehiro was born in the Land of the Sun as a member of the Yami Clan, assassins loyal to the Ryudo Clan that rule over the region of Goshu.
+Yami trained by his father to a magic swordsman, using his skills to protect his younger sister Ichika from their father's abuse while befriending the feudal lord's son Ryudo Ryuya.
+Yami then learns his father is planning a coup and offers him a drug that would draw out his latent power while in a bloodthirsty trance.
+But Ichika takes the pill instead and slaughters everyone but Yami, who decides to take blame for her while fleeing his homeland via boat.
+But he gets shipwrecked in the Clover Kingdom, where he was discriminated against for being a foreigner and having dark magic.
 As a teenager, he became friends with future Black Bulls vice captain Nacht Faust, getting into trouble together.
 He was then recruited into the magic knight squad Gray Deer by future Wizard King Julius Novachrono, who taught Yami the country's language.
 After the death of Nacht's twin brother Morgen, Yami's squadmate, he took up smoking in his stead.
 He then went on to become a captain and form the Black Bulls as a home for fellow misfits like himself, recruiting from the country's shunned starting with Nacht.

 Yami first appears in Black Clover at the annual magic knights examination.
 He is impressed by Asta's physical abilities and intrigued by his anti-magic swords.
 When Asta does not get any offers from the other captains, Yami tries to intimidate him with his magic power, but Asta remains determined to achieve his dream.
 Impressed, he recruits Asta into the Black Bulls, as well as Noelle Silva.
 He assigns Asta and the other Black Bulls to complete missions and tasks.
-After Noelle reports about kidnapped children at the village of Nairn, Yami has Finral take teleport them to help Asta.
+After Noelle reports about kidnapped children at the village of Nairn, Yami has Finral teleport them to help Asta.
 He then proceeds to fight the Eye of the Midnight Sun leader Licht.
 As Yami and Licht start to talk, Licht tells the story of how the elves were killed by humans, with Yami retorting how he was a shipwrecked foreigner who beat the people who disliked him up to become a captain.
 During this, he also teaches Asta how to sense "ki".
 Before Licht kills them with his strongest spell, Gauche reflects back his attack with his mirror magic.
 The other captains come as reinforcements, and briefly fight against the Eye of the Midnight Sun's Third Eye before they flee.